 The Maturity Assessment model allows for the configuration of a weighted distribution for each of the dimension factors, to allow for customization and adaptation for different environments in organizations.
 Below is an example of Maturity Assessment dimension factors that carry the same weight:

-Lastly, below is an example of recommendations (Required Actions) that need to be done to achieve and sustain a higher level of maturity for a successful Enterprise Architecture program.
+Lastly, below is an example of recommendations (Required Actions) that need to be done to achieve and sustain a higher level of maturity for a successful EA program.

-One dimension factor that’s absolutely crucial in an organization is a culture of continuous improvement.
-Without it, it’s very difficult to implement Enterprise Architecture .
+One-dimension factor that’s absolutely crucial in an organization is a culture of continuous improvement.
+Without it, it’s very difficult to implement EA.
 Another critical factor is stakeholder support.
-Without it, it would be hard for Enterprise Architecture to succeed.
+Without it, it would be hard for EA to succeed.

-These holistic diagnostic readiness and maturity “health checks” help to ensure that the complex task of Enterprise Architecture will be successful for the enterprise.
+These holistic diagnostic readiness and maturity “health checks” help to ensure that the complex task of EA will be successful for the enterprise.